AnyChart/docs.anychart.com/Maps/Legend.md

   series.legendItem().iconType("circle");
 ```

 Note that this series is colored using the colorScale and the color of the state depends on the value it represents.
-We have changed the legendItem icon from default rectangular to circle using {api:anychart.core.ui.LegendItem#iconType}**.iconType()**{api}.
+We have changed the legendItem icon from default rectangular to circle using {api:anychart.core.ui.LegendItem#iconType}iconType(){api}.

 ## Multiple Legends